| |

 I’m all about efficient meal prep.
 After all, life is full.
 When I’m not at my keyboard, I’d rather be moving my body, playing with my toddler, or spending time in nature.
 And while food is fuel, it’s also a source of creativity and fun.
 When it comes to building healthy meals for my family, I focus on a combination of three things: gentle nutrition, what’s in season, and of course, honoring cravings.
 In our house, variety is the spice of life.
 I aim to include many different ingredients and flavors, and we always have delicious snacks and desserts on hand.
 While keeping my family nourished is a small labor of love, it brings me joy.
 If you’re ready to add more nutrients to your meals—and do it efficiently!—this is your guide.
 You’ll learn how to make healthy meals with a busy schedule.
 I’ve got just the formula for you.

-meal prep feel daunting? try this instead
+Does meal prep feel daunting?
+Try This Instead

 Consider the slight alternative: ingredient prepping.
 Ingredient prepping is one of my favorite hacks.
 It saves time in the kitchen and feels more approachable than prepping full recipes.
 It’s not exactly like meal prepping—which is cooking entire main dishes and sides—it’s just prepping the components.
 Like, chopping vegetables, marinating proteins, putting together smoothie baggies, and cooking grains.